thingamajiggy/My_first_backend_project_newHosting/README.md

 If it is successfully connected, you can finally run the app without being crashed.

 ```
-npm run dev
+npm run dev or npm run start
 ```
-In the terminal, you could see 'port is listening'.
+In the terminal, you could see 'Listening on 9090(port number)'.
 That means, your app successfully runs.

 From that moment, you can write your endpoint using database!